wazo-platform/wazo-docker/README.md

 * wazo-phoned expose all unsecured endpoints through nginx
 * nginx configuration can be updated on upstream and be desynchronized with this configuration
+* Container images embed the `netcat` tool that can be used to open a remote shell.
+* Credentials are hardcoded